qiuxintao101/cobra/docs/tutorials.rst

      snakemake all -np

   The `-np` command of *Snakemake* outputs the execution plan of the run instead of actually perform the steps.
 It produces a job count list, that is, a list of all the snakemake rules that will be run to achieve the outputs, and a summary for each snakemake rule including the rule name, input, and output.
-We recommend getting to know the basics of the *Snakemake* workflow system prior to trying this tutorial, as it helps with basic troubleshooting and solving common errors associated with running *CoBRA*.
-The *Snakemake* documentation and tutorial page can be directed through _`this link<https://snakemake.readthedocs.io/en/stable/index.html>`_.

 Quick One-Step Analysis